 10. Review Proper Handling And Hooking Skills

 Last but not least, you need to understand that proper handling, as well as hooking, is essential to maintaining a very lively action in the water.
 Certain environmental disruptions and cues can negatively affect their health and cause them to die of stress.
 To reduce this, always keep track of the tank and make sure it doesn’t fall, make sure it does not get shaken up in any way, and most importantly, handle it as little as possible.

 You never want to abruptly disturb the water inside as it will cause them to swim erratically and use more energy.
 If possible, keep it stationary and still.
 When you do want to retrieve a minnow, make sure to thoroughly wet your hands and grab one very quickly.
 Put it on the rig and get it back in the water as soon as possible.
 There are certain ways to hook minnows and these will keep them alive much longer if you do it right.
 Make sure to learn these quickly and put them into practice.

 Keeping Minnows Alive Is Simple

 If you know how to do it, keeping fishing minnows alive is not that difficult.
 If you follow the proper steps, you can always keep some lively fish on hand to land that catch of a lifetime.
-To sum it all up, the main steps that you should take consist of purchasing healthy minnows at the right time, storing them in a great container that contains the water they naturally live in, and completely removing stress from the fish by providing a living space that is healthy and fish friendly.
+To sum it all up, the main steps that you should take consist of purchasing healthy minnows at the right time, storing them in a great container that contains the water they naturally live in, and completely removing stress from the fish by providing a living space that is healthy and fish-friendly.

 Everyone loves to fish for different species and these methods normally apply to the more fragile varieties of bait but it also applies to those that are not as fragile.
 Just remember to treat them right, take care of them, and you can always catch more by putting lively specimens on your hook.
 You will catch much more doing it.
 Do you have any tips that can help make this post better for others?
 Share them with us by leaving a reply in a comment below.
 We really want to hear what you have to say about it!